VimWorkgroup/workproducts/examples/commands/c_Ctrl-a.md

 ## Examples

-I dont't know if this is a good example, but let's assume we want to activate all boolean Vim options that start with `show*`.
+I don't know if this is a good example, but let's assume we want to activate all boolean Vim options that start with `show*`.
 This example has only the purpose to demo that it works per ex-command.
 Hint - for the Vim options that require a parameter value only their current setting gets printed, in this example `showbreak` and `showtabline`.